Google Pay (payment method): Service

 Google Pay uses near-field communication (NFC) to transmit card information facilitating funds transfer to the retailer.
 It replaces the credit or debit card chip and PIN or magnetic stripe transaction at point-of-sale terminals by allowing the user to upload these in Google Wallet.
 It is similar to contactless payments already used in many countries, with the addition of two-factor authentication.
 The service lets Android devices wirelessly communicate with point of sale systems using a near-field communication (NFC) antenna and host-based card emulation (HCE).

 When the user makes a payment to a merchant, Google Pay does not send the actual payment card number.
 Instead, it generates a virtual account number representing the user's account information.

 Google Pay requires that a screen lock be set on the phone or watch.
 An age limit minimum of 13 years is imposed on users seeking to manage the service themselves.
-However, younger users can still have access to Google Pay if a parent or guardian manages Wallet for them, and utilizes an approved bank (currently only available on the Fitbit Ace.)
+However, younger users can still have access to Google Pay if a parent or guardian manages Wallet for them, and utilizes an approved bank.

 Users can add payment cards to the service by taking a photo of the card, or by entering the card information manually.
 To pay at points of sale, users hold their authenticated device to the point of sale system.
 The service has smart-authentication, allowing the system to detect when the device is considered secure (for instance, if unlocked in the last five minutes) and challenge if necessary for unlock information.

 Technology

 Google Pay uses the EMV Payment Tokenization Specification.

 The service keeps customer payment information private from the retailer by replacing the customer's credit or debit card Funding Primary Account Number (FPAN) with a tokenized Device Primary Account Number (DPAN) and creates a "dynamic security code [...] generated for each transaction".
 The "dynamic security code" is the cryptogram in an EMV-mode transaction, and the Dynamic Card Verification Value (dCVV) in a magnetic-stripe-data emulation-mode transaction.
-Users can also remotely halt the service on a lost phone via Google's Find My Device service.
+Users can also remotely halt the service on a lost phone via Google's Find Hub service.

-To pay at points of sale, users hold their authenticated Android device to the point-of-sale system's NFC reader.
-Android users authenticate unlocking their phone by using biometrics, a pattern, or a passcode, whereas Wear OS and Fitbit OS users authenticate by opening the Google Wallet app prior to payment.
+To pay at points of sale with a default payment card, users hold their authenticated Android or Wear OS device (Pixel Watch 2 or later) to the point-of-sale system's NFC reader.
+Opening the Google Wallet app beforehand is not necessary on these platforms, though Fitbit OS users must authenticate by opening the Google Wallet app prior to payment.